Just when you think you've seen it all, something else pops up.

 But now the press is saying that, you know, we can't get along.

-What's what's up with that?
+What's up with that?

 Well, what do you mean the press is saying we can't get along?

-What do you what which are you referring to something earlier in the program?
+Are you referring to something earlier in the program?

-Yeah, they're just saying that you know what?
+Yeah, they're just saying that, you know what?

-Uh you know, we can't get along with this guy.
+You know, we can't get along with this guy.

 We can't go with this guy.

-Oh, you're talking about the the Chris Saliza piece that said maybe the presidency has gotten too big for one man.
+Oh, you're talking about the Chris Saliza piece that said maybe the presidency has gotten too big for one man.

-Uh Obama himself has said that we are in a stalemate.
+Obama himself has said that we are in a stalemate.

-That that's what he said last week.
+That's what he said last week.

-We're in the middle of a stalemate, and the only people can break into the voters.
+We're in the middle of a stalemate, and the only people can break it are the voters by giving somebody here a mandate.

 I didn't know Rodney King had a pool.